 It is the finest driven gamebird in the world but are there really different types of grouse, asks Sir Johnny Scott, and if so, which one is the toughest?

-Types of grouse is a much debated point.
-Are Scottish grouse really tougher to shoot than those across the border, asks Sir Johnny Scott.
+Types of grouse is a passionately debated point.
+Are there distinct subscpecies of our favourite gamebird and, if so, which is the toughest?
+Sir Johnny Scott investigates whether Scottish grouse really are tougher to shoot than those across the border.

 For more on our favourite gamebird, read George Digweed’s guide to grouse before setting boot to moor.